1 / 10

 Refinement and noise levels

-Road noise isn’t bad.
+Road noise isn’t bad on the Kia Sportage.
 Perhaps there’s a bit too much tyre roar from models with 19-inch wheels, but bumps and thumps in the road surface are soaked up without fuss.
 There’s little wind noise too, despite the Sportage’s blunt nose, and the JBL stereo easily has the power to drown it all out, if you want to listen to something other than the Kia’s mechanical machinations.

 Safety equipment: How safe is the Kia Sportage?